Commercial Filming at Fort Lauderdale-Hollywood International And North Perry Airports

 Producers can hire off-duty Sheriff's Deputies through the Sheriff's Special Detail Office, 954-831-8199.
 Please note: Off-duty deputies must be deputies assigned to the airport and in possession of a current BCAD airport security badge.

-If the production company wants to use tenant-leased space on the airport, the company must make arrangements with the tenant.
+- If the production company wants to use tenant-leased space at the airport, the company must make arrangements with the tenant.

-FLL has an exclusive contract for food and beverage service in the terminal area.
-Production companies requiring these services should contact the contractor:
+- FLL has an exclusive contract for food and beverage service in the terminal area.
+Production companies requiring these services should contact the contractor for the appropriate terminal:

 200 Terminal Drive